 One of the most common DIY mistakes when installing a heat pump has to do with the placement of the units.
 The outdoor unit shouldn’t be placed directly on the ground, where it can get flooded or covered with debris.
 It’s also not advisable to install it where it receives the direct heat of the sun.
 However, it shouldn’t be in an enclosed area, either.
 The indoor unit should only be installed on an exterior wall, never on an interior wall.

 Yes.
-As a matter of fact, you’ll reap the benefits of using a heat pump particularly if you install solar panels to power it.
+You’ll reap the benefits of using a heat pump particularly if you install solar panels to power it.
 You can lower the cost of the electricity used to power your heat pump by up to 40% every year if you have solar panels installed.
-It’s possible that your home will still use a little electricity from the grid when you run your heat pump and other appliances overnight or when there’s little sun, such as on stormy days.
+Your home may still use a little electricity from the grid when you run your heat pump and other appliances overnight or when there’s little sun, such as on stormy days.
 You might also use more power during the summer because of the heat.
 However, having a solar panel system is still thriftier than depending only on the grid to power your appliances.

-It’s possible for a heat pump to lose efficiency or stop working if it gets too cold, but this usually only happens when it’s literally freezing outside.
+A heat pump can lose efficiency or stop working if it gets too cold, but this usually only happens when it’s freezing outside.
 We’re talking 2° or lower on the Fahrenheit scale.

 If your home has very little insulation, or if it loses heat very quickly, your heat pump will also have to work much harder to maintain comfortable temperatures.
 If your home is new or has plenty of insulation and virtually no air leaks, this shouldn’t be a problem.